ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Any repeating phenomenon at a 67 second interval is therefore unlikely to be due to other periodic effects.

-A sample algorithm for ensuring adherance to throughput advice is included in {{sliding-window}}.

 ## Endpoint Processing of SCONE Packets